Ohio vs. Akron NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Ohio and its opponents have combined for 55 points -- this matchup's point total -- just once this season.
+- Ohio and its opponents have combined for 55.5 points or more only one time this year.

 Ohio Stats and Trends